ashishs1460/todo-project-manager/README.md

 1. **Clone the Frontend Repository**:

 2. **Update URLs**:
-- Replace the URLs in `http-token-interceptor` with your localhost URL.
+- Replace the URLs in `http-token-interceptor` with your backend localhost URL.
-- Update the URL in `GistService` (`backendOAuthUrl`) with your local backend URL.
+- Update the URL in `GistService` (`backendOAuthUrl`) with your backend local backend URL.
 - Inside the `getGithubToken` method, replace the `redirectUri` with your frontend local URL.
 - In `ProductDetailsComponent`, update the `redirectUri` in the `exportAsGist()` method with your frontend local URL.